Camera QML Type

 - vector3d mapToViewport(vector3d scenePos)

-Together with the position and orientation, the frustum defines which parts of a scene are visible to the Camera and how they are projected onto the 2D surface.
-The different Camera subtypes provide multiple options to determine the shape of the Camera's frustum.
+The second part of determining the projection of the camera is defining the frustum that defines the what parts of the scenes are visible, as well as how they are visible.
+The Camera subtypes provide multiple options to determine the shape of the Camera's frustum.

 frustumCullingEnabled : bool